josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 Now that the `getQuote()` spy is returning async observables, most of your tests will have to be async as well.

-Here's a `fakeAsync()` test that demonstrates the data flow you'd expect in the real world.
+Here is a `fakeAsync()` test that demonstrates the data flow you would expect in the real world.

 <code-example path="testing/src/app/twain/twain.component.spec.ts" region="fake-async-test"></code-example>